Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #> Mean Residual Deviance :  217
 ```

-Which shows a performance comparable to random forest model.
-The output predictions (map) does show somewhat different pattern from the random forest predictions (compare Fig. \@ref(fig:map-snd) and Fig. \@ref(fig:map-snd-dl)).
+Which delivers performance comparable to the random forest model.
+The output prediction map does show somewhat different patterns than the random forest predictions (compare Fig. \@ref(fig:map-snd) and Fig. \@ref(fig:map-snd-dl)).

 ```r